davidmweber/scopus/README.md

 Smaller values obviously give less delay but at the expense of slightly less efficient compression.
 Note that Java is big endian while most raw audio data are little endian (at least on Intel Architectures).
 This means you may have to do some byte swapping when reading audio streams from external sources.

+Scala does not seem to have a [convention for error handling](http://grokbase.com/t/gg/scala-user/1293fwp1je/trying-to-work-with-try).
+I went with [Try](http://www.scala-lang.org/api/2.10.3/index.html#scala.util.Try).
+If this is not how you think it should be done, read the link and make a case.
+Try can be flatmapped which is important in my application.